On sampling symmetric Gibbs distributions on sparse random graphs and hypergraphs: Introduction 2024-02-19

-What is also notable about the performance is the region of the parameters the algorithm allows.
-For the graph case, our algorithm is efficient in the (in many cases conjectured) uniqueness region of the distribution it is sampling from, parametrised w.r.t. the {\em expected degree} $d$.
-For the hypergraph case, where uniqueness is less restrictive for algorithmic purposes, it operates beyond the uniqueness region.
-Clearly, the above indicates that, for the graph case, there should be a coincidence of our condition for the Gibbs distribution with the uniqueness.
-However, for the hypergraph case our condition seems to be weaker, thus less restrictive.

-To appreciate our results, perhaps it useful to remark the following: for many (if not all) distributions we consider here, in order to prove that the MCMC sampler works anywhere near the region of the parameters that our algorithm allows, would require major breakthroughs in the area of Markov chains, with repercussions that go beyond the current setting.
-The same remark holds for the other approaches to sampling, too.
+What is also notable about the performance of the algorithm is the region of the parameters it allows.
+As we discuss shortly, this region either coincides with the tree-uniqueness region, parametrised w.r.t. the {\em expected degree} $d$ or it even gets beyond that.
+This depends on whether the underlying structure is a graph or a hypergraph.
+To prove that the corresponding MCMC sampler works anywhere near the region of the parameters that our algorithm allows, would require breakthroughs in the area of Markov chains.

+The state of the art for MCMC samplers is more restrictive with respect to the parameters it allows, however, it provides stronger approximation guarantees than what we obtain here.
+Roughly speaking, our results summarise as follows: for a symmetric Gibbs distribution $\mu$ on the random (hyper)graph which satisfies our set of conditions, we have an approximation sampling algorithm such that with probability $1-o(1)$ over the instances of the input (hyper)graph, it generates a configuration which is distributed within total variation distance $n^{-\Omega(1)}$ from $\mu$.
+The { time complexity} is $O((n\log n)^2)$.

-The reader should not confuse the bounds we get here with those for sampling in ``worst-case" instances.
-For the worst case instances, usually, the parametrisation is done w.r.t. the {\em maximum degree} of the graph, whereas for the random (hyper)graph, the natural parametrisation is w.r.t. the {\em expected degree}.
-Note that typically for the random (hyper)graphs here the maximum degree is unbounded, i.e. $\Theta(\log n/\log\log n)$, while the expected degree $d$ is a {\em fixed number}.
+The reader should not confuse the bounds we get here with those in ``worst-case" instances.
+For worst case instances, usually, the parametrisation is w.r.t. the {\em maximum degree} of the underlying (hyper)graph, whereas for the random (hyper)graph, the natural parametrisation is w.r.t. the {\em expected degree}.
+Typically for the random (hyper)graphs here the maximum degree is {\em unbounded}, i.e., $\Theta(\log n/\log\log n)$, while the expected degree $d$ is a {\em fixed} number.

-Of course, having an algorithm which allows a lot of freedom for the parameters of the distribution we are sampling from comes with a certain cost.
-The approximation guarantees of our algorithm are not equally strong to, e,g., those of the MCMC approach.
-That is, even though the state of the art for MCMC is far more restricted in the parameters it allows, it provides better approximation guarantees.

-Roughly speaking, the result of this work can be summarised as follows: for a symmetric Gibbs distribution $\mu$ on a random (hyper)graph which satisfies our set of conditions, we present an approximation sampling algorithm such that with probability $1-o(1)$ over the instances of the input (hyper)graph, it generates a configuration which is distributed within total variation distance $n^{-\Omega(1)}$ from $\mu$.
-The {\em time complexity} is $O((n\log n)^2)$, where $n$ is the size of the input (hyper)graph.